All Episodes

 But I think for global business, global business, English is the language.

-If you speak that that's the reality of the situation, that is if you speak English, you are speaking everybody else's second language.
+That is, if you speak English, you are speaking everybody else's second language.

-Well, I was under the impression that there's a French automaker that uses English as their uh business language.
+Well, I was under the impression that there's a French automaker that uses English as their business language.

 Yes, that's right.